Rel Primer: Basic Syntax

 }

-def output = players
+def output = club

 Rel chooses a default order to display the tuples in the relation,

-which may be different from the order used to write the relation down, as seen in this example.
+which may be different from the order used to write the relation down, as in this example.

 You should not assume that tuples will appear in any particular order; but you can use utilities like enumerate